varnish/Varnish-Book/varnish_book.rst

    The SHMLOG is not persistent.
    You can issue ``varnishlog -d`` to see old log entries.
-   The typical size of the SHMLOG is 80MB.
    All the content under ``/var/lib/varnish/`` directory is safe to delete.

    .. warning::